erinlin/FLSprite/README.md

 Choose `JSON-Array` for the output data format.
 ![](dev_assets/img02.jpg)

-## Converts Json file to UTF-8 format
+## Converts JSON file to UTF-8 format
 <b>Adobe Flash sprite sheet json file output is a UTF-16 format text file.
 Remember to encod it to the UTF-8 format.
 Otherwise, CoronaSDK will get an error of it.
 If your are using `Sublime Text` editor.
 You can find the `Save with Encoding` function in dropdown menu `File`.</b>

 > [UTF-16 to UTF-8 online converter](http://www.fileformat.info/convert/text/utf2utf.htm)